omkaranshuman17-blip/college-hustle/README.md

 # Mental Health Tool 🧠💚

-A comprehensive, engaging, and therapeutic web application built on Bubble.io that combines mental health support with gamification to reduce stigma and promote wellbeing.
+A comprehensive, engaging, and therapeutic web application built with React and Node.js that combines mental health support with gamification to reduce stigma and promote wellbeing.

 ## 🎯 Project Overview